ligato/docs/docs/tutorials/02_plugin-deps.md

     Ligato uses the **dependency injection** design pattern to manage dependencies.
 This pattern injects dependencies on other plugins into your plugin when it is initialized.
 You should use dependency injection to manage all dependencies in your plugin.

     You need dependency injection to be able to create mocks in your unit tests.
-This is especially true for components that interact with the external world, such as the KV data store or message bus adapters.
+This is especially true for components that interact with the external entities, such as the KV data store or message bus adapters.
 Without good mocks that incorporate dependency injection, it is almost impossible to achieve production-level unit test coverage.